natej/panos-upgrade/docs/USAGE.md

 ### Insufficient Disk Space

-Increase available disk space on the firewall or adjust the minimum requirement:
+Disk space is checked before downloading each image in the upgrade path.
+Increase available disk space on the firewall or adjust the minimum requirement.
+Set the value to at least the size of the largest image that will be downloaded:

 ```bash
 panos-upgrade config set validation.min_disk_gb 3.0